marcocherubini/marcocherubini.github.io/README.md

 ![Fig1](figures/IceStructures.png)

 I investigated the structural and thermodynamic properties of those structures within the SSCHA framework, showing how quantum effects overturn completely the classical phase diagram.
-[Our results](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.014112) show how phase X appears at about 50 GPa, independently of the temperatures, in agreement with the experimental data.
+[Our results](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.110.014112) show how phase X appears at about 50 GPa, independently on the temperature, in agreement with the experimental data.

 ![Fig2](figures/PD_ice.png)

+I also used the same numerical approach to study [water ice at ambient pressure](https://pubs.aip.org/aip/jcp/article-abstract/155/18/184502/199619/The-microscopic-origin-of-the-anomalous-isotopic?redirectedFrom=fulltext).
+In this work, I showed how the anomalous volume isotope effects is due to a strong non-linear regime of quantum effects on hydrogen atoms.
+I detected first a volume expansion followed by a contraction with a maximum located at the mass of tritium approximately.
+Moreover, within SSCHA, I could reproduce exactrly both the IR and Raman experimental vibrational spectra.